UFC Fight Night: McGregor vs Brandao: Predictions & Analysis

 A few statistical edges stand out.
 Donovan throws significantly more leather — a 1.9 sig. strike per minute gap.
 Donovan is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Donovan has tighter striking defense, making opponents miss more often.

-**The Pick: Nikita Krylov over Cody Donovan.** We're leaning Krylov here at 67%, a solid but not overwhelming edge.
+The Pick: Nikita Krylov over Cody Donovan.
+The model is firm on this one: Krylov at 75%.

 Paddy Holohan vs Josh Sampo